dyne/Zenroom/README.md

 Conroy (finite state machine), Scott Lembcke (debugger), Gianluca Vespignani (comparetables).

-Zenroom is Licensed under the terms of the GNU Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+Zenroom is Licensed under the terms of the Affero GNU Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.